openclimatefix/nowcasting_data_visualization/README.md

 Things to do
-- Do main layout
 - make into video
 - add auth
 - auto refresh
 - colours and style
 - add data store, so data doesnt have to be reloaded
-- tests for functions
-- tests for application
-- add status page
-- add nwp
 - add satellite
+- add refresh button on summary

 ### Local pytest